backend-development/backend-development-textbook/source/security.md

 - Use rails's security features
 - Appreciate how hard security is

 REPO: You can fork the [code of the example app](https://github.com/backend-development/rails-example-security).
 This app is full of security holes.
-While reading this guide you should work on the app and fix those holes one by one.
+While reading this guide you can work on the app and fix those problems one by one.

 ---

-§
+## Where to learn about security

+For a real world project, follow the [OWASP Application Security Verification Standard](https://github.com/OWASP/ASVS/blob/master/4.0/OWASP%20Application%20Security%20Verification%20Standard%204.0.2-de.pdf).

+To get a first impression learn about the [OWASP Top 10](https://owasp.org/www-project-top-ten/).

+## What a framework can't do for you

-Later on this Guide will follow the OWASP Top 10 from 2017 to discuss security features of Ruby on Rails.
+Later on this Guide will follow the OWASP Top 10 to discuss security features of Ruby on Rails.
 But first a word of warning:

 Rails offers a lot of security features.
 But all those clever features